ceu-lang/ceu/docs/manual/v0.20/docs/overview/bounded_execution.md

 ## Bounded Execution

-Reaction chains must run in bounded time to guarantee that programs are responsive and can handle upcoming input events from the environment.
+Reaction chains must run in bounded time to guarantee that programs are responsive and can handle incoming input events.
 For this reason, Céu requires every path inside the body of a `loop` statement to contain at least one `await` or `break` statement.
 This prevents *tight loops*, i.e., unbounded loops that do not await.